fernandoem88/typed-classnames/README.md

   }
 }

-// color will be the props defined by the union type green and yellow
+// color will be the props, defined by the union type: green | yellow
 // color?: 'green' | 'yellow'
 ```